h-assefi/lab/java/demo/README.md

 # Demo Java Project

 This project is a modular, production-ready Java application built with Spring Boot.
 It demonstrates best practices for building scalable, maintainable, and testable enterprise applications.
-The codebase is organized into several feature modules, each responsible for a specific concern such as REST API abstraction, caching, exception handling, status/health checks, and database management.
+The codebase is organized into several feature modules, each responsible for a specific concern such as REST API abstraction, caching, exception handling, status/health checks, security headers, maintenance mode, and database management.

 ---